farirpgs/fari-app/lib/docs/fate-stunts.md

 ### Aiming

-- **Scope User.** You know how to use a scope. +2 to create advantages with Shoot related to aiming while using a scope or laser sight. (adapted from [http://dfrpg-resources.wikispaces.com/Stunts](http://dfrpg-resources.wikispaces.com/Stunts))
+- **Scope User.** You know how to use a scope. +2 to create advantages with Shoot related to aiming while using a scope or laser sight.
 - **Uncanny Accuracy.** Once per conflict, stack an additional free invoke on an advantage you’ve created to represent the time you take to aim or line up a shot (like _In My Sights_).
 (Fate Core, p.125)

 ### Ammunition